 - Scoop small amounts of snow into the shovel and walk to where you want to dump it.

 - When you grip the shovel, make sure your hands are at least 12 inches apart.
-By creating distance between your hands, you increase your leverage and reduce the strain on your body.
+By creating distance between your hands, you increase your leverage and reduce the strain on your Healthy Body.

-- Keep your arms in close to your body.
+- Keep your arms in close to your Healthy Body.
 Holding a shovel of snow with your arms outstretched can stress your spine.

 - Switch off between snow shovelling right-handed and left-handed, so that you are working different muscles.